hyprnz/es-domain/README.md

   - Domain Model supports complex entities with children
   - Event Store, with optimistic concurrency detection
   - Event Store abstracted behind repositories
+  - Ability to use snapshots for free with AggregateSnapshotRepository or the simpler AggregateRepository without snapshots.

 - Read Side